agateau/couchrocket/README.md

 - iconTheme: Name of the icon theme to use
 - wallpaper: Path to an image to show in the background
+- launcherDir: Path to a directory containing .desktop files